aoliveiramagalhaes/blog/functions.md

 sum(1, 2)
 ```

-Referencing a function without using `()` does not call the function.
+Referencing a function without using `()`, for example `sum` does not call the function.

-If a function has no argument, we need to call it passing empty parenthesis.
+If a function has no arguments, we need to call it passing empty parenthesis.

 ```javascript